 - National Endowment for the Arts - With more of the arts community pivoting to an online presence and organizations are reaching more and more people through virtual events, it is more important that organizations ensure that these virtual activities are accessible to people with vision, hearing, and other disabilities, through captions, sign-language interpretations, visual description, etc. To respond to this need, the National Endowment for the Arts has expanded its resources on their website and started a blog post ensuring all audiences and participants have access to these important virtual events.
 For questions please email firstname.lastname@example.org.

 - Actors Fund - Emergency Assistance

 - Artists Relief - To help artists affected by COVID-19 and affirm their essential role in society, Joan Mitchell Foundation has joined forces with fellow arts funders to form Artist Relief, a new national, multidisciplinary initiative offering rapid, unrestricted funding of $5,000 to individual artists in all disciplines, plus additional resources to help those in need.
-Apply for Relief Grant.
+Currently closed.